so you’re ready to book your wedding or elopement photographer – congratulations! that’s a big

 You’ve done the research, you’ve scrolled through so many Pinterest ideas, and you’ve finally

-settled on the one.
-How do you lock in your photographer for your wedding? it’s super easy- I’ll send over a contract for you to sign, as well as an invoice to pay your retainer. the retainer is what officially locks in your date so that I can mark it on my calendar and no one else can book that date. the amount that you’ll have to put down for your retainer can vary by photographer, some photographers do a percentage of your package total and some do a fixed rate.
+settled on the one. if it’s me, it’s super easy- I’ll send over a contract for you to sign, as well as an invoice to pay your retainer. the signed contract and paid retainer is what officially locks in your date so that I can mark it on my calendar and no one else can book that date. the amount that you’ll have to put down for your retainer can vary by photographer, some photographers do a percentage of your package total and some do a fixed rate.
 I’m team fixed rate, my retainer is $1,000 no matter what wedding package you decide on. make sure that you do both of these steps as soon as possible after deciding you’d like to book!

 I will color correct every photo that I deliver to you; that’s part of my editing process!
 I want to

 make sure that the photos represent the real you, so the general rule for retouching is this: If it’s